oracle-livelabs/security/database/advanced/avdf/avdf.md

 **Generate Changes and View the Audit Vault Reports**

-22. Go back to your Terminal session and generate data and object changes with 2 different privileged users
+22. Go back to your terminal session and generate data and object changes with 2 different privileged users

     ````
     <copy>./avs_generate_employeesearch_prod_changes.sh</copy>